Street party insurance

-Instead of insurance many councils use an Indemnity Clause for someone to sign on behalf of the street if the council feel that they need to protect their liability – and we have a good example of this.
+Instead of insurance many councils use an Indemnity Clause for someone to sign on behalf of the street if the Council feels that they need to protect their liability – and we have a good example of this.

 Residents should be aware of potential questions about the validity and limitations of such insurance in street parties which are usually loosely arranged events, where often there is no constituted organisation, formal group or records involved.

-Whoever buys the insurance is doing so on behalf of the street and is not practically, and cannot be, responssible for the event, because they are not in charge of it – they cannot alone control what other participants do.
+Whoever buys the insurance, or signs a Disclaimer, is in effect doing so on behalf of the street and is not practically, and cannot be, responssible for the event, because they are not in charge of it – they cannot alone control what other participants do.

-Residents should read the Policy in advance as it may have exclusions such as:
+Residents should read the Insurance Policy in advance as it may have exclusions such as:

 - Inflatables / bouncy castles – policies often exclude injury to users.
 Also, supplier’s own insurance usually only covers the equipment, not the user.